zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 _RFC3339_

 Both UTC and formats with timezone information are supported.
-Nanonsecond precision is also supported.
+Nanosecond precision is also supported.
 Examples of each are shown below.

 ```
 "timestamp": "2015-01-29T21:50:44Z"